publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s2003.md

         (1) __In general__

-            The Secretary shall establish annual target participation rates, on a county wide basis, that shall ensure that members of socially disadvantaged groups will receive loans made or insured under subchapter I of this chapter and will have the opportunity to purchase or lease inventory farmland.
+            The Secretary shall establish annual target participation rates, on a county wide basis, that shall ensure that members of socially disadvantaged groups will receive loans made or insured under subchapter I and will have the opportunity to purchase or lease inventory farmland.

         (2) __Group population__